AbhiAlest/Automated-AWS/README.md

 <h2>File Structure</h2>

-  Rough overview of the file structure for this project.
-Please keep in mind that this file structure is not frequently updated (i.e changes have occurred).
+  Rough overview of the file structure for this project (changes may have occurred).
   ```
 Automated-AWS
 ├── .github